WeidmullerSA/Weidos-MKR-package/README.md

   MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
   See the GNU Lesser General Public License for more details.

-  You should have received a copy of the GNU Lesser General Public License along with this library; if not, write to the Free Software Foundation, Inc., 51 Franklin St, Fifth Floor, Boston, MA  02110-1301  USA
+  You should have received a copy of the GNU General Public License along with this library; if not, write to the Free Software Foundation, Inc., 51 Franklin St, Fifth Floor, Boston, MA  02110-1301  USA
 ```